 This model encourages students to develop skills such as critical thinking, creativity, and problem-solving, which are essential in the modern workforce.
 It also promotes student engagement and motivation, as students take ownership of their learning and are actively involved in the learning process.

-One thought on “Inquiry Teaching Model”
+2 thoughts on “Inquiry Teaching Model”